|

 food within their search area such as a dead animal,

-fallen tree fruit or our picnic food.
-These species
+tree fruit, or our picnic food.
+These species also

-also tend to build larger and thus more threatening
+tend to build larger and more threatening nests.
+Some

-nests.
-Most social wasp species, on the other hand,
+social wasps, on the other hand, are predators,

 Are Scavenger Yellowjackets?).